-Contracting Entity - You hereby expressly acknowledge that you understand that the Benefits Booklet constitutes a contract solely between you and the Plan, and that We are administering benefits on behalf of the Plan.
+Contracting Entity - You hereby expressly acknowledge that you understand that the Benefits Booklet constitutes a contract solely between you and the Trust, and that we are administering benefits on behalf of the Trust.
 We are an independent corporation operating under a license from the Blue Cross and Blue Shield Association, which is an association of independent Blue Cross and Blue Shield Plans.
 The Blue Cross and Blue Shield Association permits Us to use the Blue Cross and Blue Shield Service Mark, and in doing so, We are not contracting as the agent of the Blue Cross and Blue Shield Association.

-Decision Makers - In some instances, if appropriate, We will recognize others as representative decision-makers to make decisions related to your health insurance coverage as required by state law.
+Decision Makers - In some instances, if appropriate, We will recognize others as surrogate decision-makers to make decisions related to your health insurance coverage as required by state law.
 We require documentation as required by law for this authorization or appointment.

 Fraudulent Acts - It is unlawful to knowingly provide false, incomplete or misleading facts or information to a company for the purpose of defrauding or attempting to defraud the company.
 Penalties may include imprisonment, fines, denial of insurance and civil damages.
 Fraud results in cost increases for health care coverage.
 You can help decrease these costs by doing the following:

-- Be wary of offers to waive Copayments.
-This practice is usually illegal. - Always review the Explanation of Benefits received from Us.
-If there are any discrepancies, call Our member services department. - Be very cautious about giving your health coverage information over the phone.
+• Be wary of offers to waive Deductible and/or Coinsurance.
+This practice is usually illegal.

+- Always review the Explanation of Benefits received from Us.
+If there are any discrepancies, call Our customer service department. - Be very cautious about giving your health coverage information over the phone.

-If fraud is suspected, you should contact Our member services department.
+If fraud is suspected, you should contact Our customer service department.